 The operation is performed under general anaesthetic.
-The anaesthetist will see you before your operation and you can discuss any questions you have regarding the anaesthetic.
-Hospital admission should be as a day case but be prepared for an overnight stay.
+The anaesthetist will see you before your operation and can discuss any queries you have about the anaesthetic.
+The surgery may be as a day case but be prepared for an overnight stay.

-Therapeutic mammoplasty involves removing a large quantity of tissue from within the breast including the area containing breast cancer.
+Breast reduction involves removing a large quantity of tissue from within the breast.
 It is not possible to do this without creating long scars.
-Your scar will go around the nipple, down the centre of the breast below the nipple and along the crease of the breast.
+Your scar will go around the nipple, and along the crease below the breast.
 The part of the scar below the breast extends to the side towards the armpit and may be visible in some clothing i.e. sleeveless tops or swimsuits.
 The scars will never completely disappear and may even widen as the years go by.
 The scars will start off red but over a period of time they will tend to fade; this process will occur over about 18 months.
-Some people's scars fade more quickly than others.
+Some people's scars fade better than others.
+If you scar badly, there will be only slight fading and you will be left with red, thickened scars that remain noticeable.

 Removing tissue from the breast interferes with the blood and nerve supply of the skin and nipple.
 This may result in an alteration in the nipple sensation.
-Some women find a decrease in sensation with a degree of numbress and others an increase in sensation with a degree of tenderness.
+Some women find a decrease in sensation with a degree of tenderness.

-Interfering with the blood supply to the nipple may occasionally result in small areas of the nipple and/or areola (the coloured area surrounding the nipple) to break down.
+Interfering with the blood supply to the nipple may occasionally result in small areas of the nipple and/or areola (the coloured area surrounding the nipple) breaking down.
 These areas can be slow to heal and will heal leaving an area of scarring on the nipple and areola.
 It is possible to lose all or nearly all of the nipple and areola on one or both sides.
 This is a more serious complication and would require further surgery to reconstruct the nipple.
 Fortunately this does not occur often.

 Removing breast tissue damages the milk ducts of the breast.
-More often than not breast feeding is no longer possible after a mammoplasty operation.
+More often than not breast feeding is no longer possible after a breast reduction operation.

 Sometimes the fat tissue in the breast forms hard tender lumps after surgery.
 This is called fat necrosis.
-These lumps usually settle over a period of time, which may be several months.
+These lumps usually settle on their own over a period of time which may be several months.
 Occasionally further surgery is required to remove particularly troublesome areas.